RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/RemoveSpriteSheet.md

 # RemoveSpriteSheet

 ## Description

-Removes the given Sprite Sheet from memory, if it is already loaded.
-This does *not* delete the file from the computer or anything, it purely only affects the game memory.
+Removes the given spritesheet from memory, if it is already loaded.

+!!! note
+    - This function does not affect files in the datafile or device storage, only the engine memory.
+    - Spritesheets loaded from animation files cannot be removed.

 ## Parameters
 - `path`
 The file path of the target sprite sheet to remove, relative to `Data/Sprites/`.